holdenbergam/holdenbergam.github.io/_pages/about.md

 Teaching
 ======
 There is a daunting amount of knowledge out there.
 I take inspiration in the idea that people who put in the work of learning can help refine the knowledge base.
-This drives me to create learning materials, which usually take the form of videos (housed by my YouTube channel) or expository writing (soon to be housed on this website).
+This drives me to create learning materials, which usually take the form of videos (housed by my YouTube channel) or expository writing (to be housed on this website).